jenny-15/PHYS-S-12-Assignments/_posts/2019-08-06-FP Progress.md

 August 6:
 Today I created the containers for the protoboard.
 I decided to use cardboard instead of 3D printing because I need there to be a flexible opening/closing lid so that I can take the protoboard out when I need to.
 I could not have really done this with 3D printing.
-Unfortunately, this doesn’t look as nice, but I realized that I would not have much time to figure out how to make such a case with 3D printing.
+Unfortunately, carboard doesn’t look as nice, but I do not have much time to figure out how to make such a case with 3D printing.
+I was unable to make the design in Fusion earlier because I needed to know the dimensions of my protoboard.
 Due to the time I spent on this project over the past week, I have had a lot of work pile up so my time is very limited.
 It would take a while to figure something out and then design it in Fusion since I am not very experienced with it, and I often have scaling issues.
+With the time I have left, laser cutting is my best option.

-Essentially, I wanted to make a box with a lid.
+Essentially, I want to make a box with a removable lid.
 I made the box and the lid the same size because I thought that the box would expand slightly.
 Transmitter-
 <img width="471" alt="Screen Shot 2019-08-07 at 12 37 03 AM" src="https://user-images.githubusercontent.com/52216217/62709243-fcf1a680-b9c2-11e9-9ba9-97e8562b313a.png">
 <img width="1304" alt="Screen Shot 2019-08-07 at 12 37 13 AM" src="https://user-images.githubusercontent.com/52216217/62709248-ffec9700-b9c2-11e9-9ad2-6a0264a9dd67.png">